 The last meeting of the Society focused on the music of Central Asia.
 The area includes such countries as Dagestan, Armenia, Georgia and Chechnya.
 It has had a troubled history.
 There were the Armenian massacres after the Great War and recently there has been fighting in Chechnya.

 The music from this area is a little overlooked as attention is normally paid to the big Russian composers such as Tchaikovsky, Prokofiev and Rachmaninov.
-Robin Lim’s presentation was a welcome peak into this area and an introduction to some overlooked composers.
+Robin Lim’s presentation was a welcome peek into this area and an introduction to some overlooked composers.

 The first is a composer not overlooked, namely Borodin and his lovely ‘In Central Asia’ which captures beautifully the expansive nature of the country.
 In addition to being a composer, Borodin was a chemist and made contributions to organic chemistry working on aldehydes.